Official: Jailed, beaten Ugandan pop star in ‘a lot of pain’

 - Toddlers survive alone for days after car wreck kills mother

-He was arrested along with four other opposition lawmakers, three of whom face treason charges.
-A fifth lawmaker has been hospitalized with injures he allegedly sustained during detention.
+The 36-year-old Ssentamu was arrested along with four other opposition lawmakers, three of whom face treason charges.
+A fifth lawmaker, Francis Zaake, has been hospitalized with injures allegedly sustained during detention.

+Security forces in recent days have violently put down street protests by Ugandans demanding the release of Ssentamu, who is charged with illegal possession of firearms.
+The protests, initially staged in a suburb of the capital where Ssentamu grew up, have spread to other parts of Kampala as young people barricade roads and burn tires and the police give chase.

+Scores were arrested in riots in Kampala on Monday, and footage aired by local broadcasters showed men in military uniforms beating up people in the streets, including at least two journalists covering the protests.